 Successful visual branding creates a consistent look and feel that tells the world your business’ characteristics and personality.
 We’re going to show you how to create a style board that will anchor the creative choices for all your visual communications, from business cards to web graphics and everything in between.
-Small business owners, this one’s for you!
+Open up a canvas in a new tab to play along at home!

 A style board is a branding “cheat sheet” that contains all the graphics of your corporate identity including your logo, brand colors, fonts and graphics.
 With your style board in hand, you can be sure that you are building brand familiarity with your peeps through all your visual communications.
 The core visual asset of your brand is your logo.
 Place it at the top of the board and let it inspire colors, fonts and other graphic elements.
 The swooping curves of the cursive font and the dashed lines in the logo above look like thread, so we added fabric textures which help to instantly identify Threads as a textile design company.